 Some time during the 1930s, the family returned to the UK, and the September 1939 Register records them living at 49 St John's Road, Exeter.
 48 year old Herbert is listed as a "County Court Bailiff" (with the original record annotated to add that he was also a "Special Constable Exeter City Police") and 49 year old Margaret with the conventional "Unpaid Domestic Duties").
 13 year old Richard and 8 year old Jean were both "at school" - where Richard clearly did well, going on to secure a place at Exeter College, Oxford.
 Having gained his BA in 1947 (becoming MA in 1951), he went straight to Wells Theological College.

 He was ordained Deacon in 1949 and took up his first Curacy at Church of the Holy Trinity in Ilfracombe, Devon.
 He was ordained Priest in 1950 and, in Q2 1951 when he was aged 25, married the 24 year old Joyce Knevett, registered in the Exeter District.
-While Richard was still at Ilfracombe, the couple's first child, Peter, was born in Q1 1952.
+While Richard was still at Ilfracombe, the couple's first child, Janet, was born in Q1 1952.

 Later that year, Richard moved to take up a Curacy at what Crockford's Clerical Directory notes simply as "Woodham": this could relate to either All Saints at 564 Woodham Lane, Woking or All Saints at 98 Woodham Lane, New Haw.
 In either event, during that appointment the couple's second child, Peter, was born in Q4 1954.